 The cenote is very well maintained by the local community that owns it.
 You will find showers and bathrooms to use before entering and man-made stairs to get into the underworld where the cenote is situated.

 It’s called the cathedral (La Catedral) for the magnificent stalactites and stalagmites formation that gives it the look of a cathedral.
 You will be left speechless when you see it.

 Make sure you go early in the morning and during weekdays to avoid big crowds.

 Kaan Luum is a spectacular giant Lagoon with an 84-deep cenote inside.
 It’s located only 10 km from Tulum downtown on the way to Chetumal.

 The entrance fee is 300 Mxn and you can spend the day laying on the wooden platform, swinging on the hammock or on the wood swings, and enjoying the views from the lookout.

 Access to the cenote is only possible if you are diving with an instructor or a guide.

-Read more about this amazing natural wonder of Mexico on my guide to how to visit Kaan Luum, where I explain in detail how to get there, what to do and what you cannot do.
+Read more about this fantastic natural wonder of Mexico in my guide to how to visit Kaan Luum, where I explain in detail how to get there, what to do, and what you cannot do.